Easy Beef Empanadas

 This post may contain affiliate links.
 Read my full disclosure policy.

 If you’re cooking with kids, let them help with the wrapping—it’s fun!
-This recipe yields 10 to 12 empanadas, ideal for a quick dinner or appetizer.
-If you’ve got a house full of hungry guests, definitely double the recipe!
+This recipe yields 10 to 12 empanadas, perfect for a quick dinner or an easy appetizer.
+If you’ve got a crowd, go ahead and double the batch.

 “OMG, just made these for some hikers coming down from the mountain and they were devoured!”